 Lessons From Literature

-Family Violence Prevention Fund
+Family Without Violence

-Offers a classroom manual, handouts, and other free resources to help teachers incorporate violence prevention lessons into existing English high school curricula.
+Offers a classroom manual, handouts, and other free resources to help teachers incorporate violence prevention lessons into existing high school English curricula.